huntdatacenter/docs/docs/working-in-your-lab/technical-tools/x2go.md

 ::: details Server section

 - _Host_: `10.5.5.12`
+  - On IAAS nodes:
-  - On iaas machines: You need to type in the IP address for the machine that is set up for X2Go.
+    You need to type in the IP address for the machine that is set up for X2Go.
 You will fine the IP by logging into the iaas machine and type `ifconfig | grep 10.5.5.`
 - _Login/username_: `<your-lab-username>`
+  - On IAAS nodes:
-  - On iaas machines: The default user name is `ubuntu`.
+    The default user name is `ubuntu`.
 It may be good to confer with your lab coordinator to learn their specific setup for the machine you plan to access.
 - _SSH port_: `22`
 - _Use RSA/DSA key for ssh connection_: